dizhengcindy/project2/README.md

 ## sign up:

 - email must have @ symbol, and passwords must have lowercase, uppercase, numbers, and one of #?!@$%^&*-
+- must have all the information filled out to sign up (validation)

 ## after login you are at picture index page
 ## navigator: